Dialogic, LLC Terms of Use

-Welcome to Dialogic, a tool developed, operated, and distributed by Dialogic Labs, INC. ("Dialogic").
-By using our web-based tool, designed to support educators in classroom discussions, you agree to these Terms of Use ("Terms").
+Welcome to Dialogic, a tool developed, operated, and distributed by Dialogic, LLC ("Dialogic").
+As a startup and continually developing firm, we are committed to enhancing your experience.
+By using this web-based tool—designed principally to support educators in classroom discussions—you agree to these Terms of Use ("Terms").
 If you do not agree, you may not use Dialogic.
 We may modify these Terms from time to time without notice to you, except for material changes, which we will communicate through our platform or via email.
 Continued use of Dialogic following any modifications indicates your acceptance of the new Terms.

 Our Privacy Policy, available at dialogic.live/privacy, is incorporated into these Terms.
 It describes how we handle the data you provide while using Dialogic.
+Upon registration, users' data remains theirs alone.
+However, Dialogic LLC will secure non-personal data to improve analytics.
 For privacy-related inquiries or reports, contact us at admin [AT] dialogic.live.

 All content on Dialogic, including texts, images, software, and logos, is owned by Dialogic or its licensors and protected by intellectual property laws.
 You are granted a limited, personal, non-exclusive, non-transferable license to access and use Dialogic solely for non-commercial, educational purposes.
 All rights not expressly granted are reserved by Dialogic and its licensors.